 As far as shopping is concerned, you could make things easier if you let my mom do it.
 However, I would prefer that you got involved and did it for yourself.
-I understand if this is all to much right now and will let it slide this one time.
-Since I have faith in you, I believe you'll do as I wish.
+I understand if this is all too much right now and will let it slide this one time.
+Since I have faith in you, I believe you’ll do as I wish.

 I realize that shopping isn’t the top thing on your “fun stuff to-do”list.
 Unfortunately, this must be done and it’s only the beginning of your tasks.
 Before school starts, you’ll also need to acquire a supply list and fulfill the schools demands of tissues and soaps.
 Along with all the little knick-knacks and what-nots.

 Worse yet, I’m going to need you to be excited about it.
 Not for me, but for our daughter.
 She’s becoming a big girl, starting kindergarten and growing into her own little person, full of personality.
 Enjoy this moment, getting to know her style, her likes and her dislikes.
 I can picture her standing in the aisle, surrounded by backpacks.
 Princess, spongebob, fairy, Dora….the choices are endless.

 She’ll change her mind, like a grown woman trying to pick shoes for that first date.
 Your patience will grow thin but suck it up and live in the moment.
 This is the flashback you’ll be having when she’s asking which dress she should buy for her first big dance…and yes, even for her wedding.

 Hold tight to these memories and be sure to boost her confidence.
 Don’t worry about how long it’s taking, the fact that everyone’s staring at you or anything else.
 Let her model her clothes, change her mind a million times and watch as the nervousness and excitement builds in her.
 Almost as if she were waiting for Christmas morning or her birthday.
 In these quickly moving moments, you’ll watch as she grows before your eyes.